Structure preserving schemes for Fokker-Planck equations of irreversible processes: Monotonicity of the fully discrete schemes

 \subsection{The M-matrix structure in the second order scheme}

 A matrix $\vecc{A}$ is called monotone if all entries of its inverse are nonnegative, namely, $\vecc{A}^{-1}\geq0$.
 In this paper, all inequalities for matrices are entry-wise inequalities.
+A square matrix $\vecc{A}$ is called an M-matrix if it can be expressed in the form $\vecc{A} = s\vecc{I} - \vecc{B}$, where $\vecc{B}\geq 0$ and $s$ is greater than the spectral radius of $\vecc{B}$.
+There are many equivalent definitions or characterizations of M-matrix.
 A comprehensive review of M-matrix can be found in \cite{plemmons1977m}.
 The nonsingular M-matrix is an inverse-positive matrix and it serves as a convenient tool for proving monotonicity.
-A sufficient and necessary condition to characteristic M-matrix is as follows: \begin{thm} For a real square matrix $\vecc{A}$ with positive diagonal entries and nonpositive off-diagonal entries, it is a nonsingular M-matrix if and only if there exists a positive diagonal matrix $\vecc{D}$ such that $\vecc{A}\vecc{D}$ has all positive row sums. \end{thm} We also state a sufficient but not necessary condition to verify nonsingular M-matrix. \begin{thm} For a real square matrix $\vecc{A}$ with positive diagonal entries and nonpositive off-diagonal entries, it is a nonsingular M-matrix if all the row sums of $\vecc{A}$ are nonnegative and at least one row sum is positive. \end{thm}
+A sufficient and necessary condition to characteristic nonsingular M-matrix is stated as follows: \begin{lem} For a real square matrix $\vecc{A}$ with positive diagonal entries and nonpositive off-diagonal entries, it is a nonsingular M-matrix if and only if there exists a positive diagonal matrix $\vecc{D}$ such that $\vecc{A}\vecc{D}$ has all positive row sums. \end{lem} We also state a sufficient but not necessary condition to verify nonsingular M-matrix; c.f. \cite{plemmons1977m}. \begin{lem} For a real square matrix $\vecc{A}$ with positive diagonal entries and nonpositive off-diagonal entries, it is a nonsingular M-matrix if all the row sums of $\vecc{A}$ are nonnegative and at least one row sum is positive. \end{lem}